Pece17/IoTBeacon/README.md

 - Continue
 - Restart

-When Xubuntu operating system restarts and opens the desktop screen, open the Linux terminal - we will be mainly using the terminal to configure the server
+When Xubuntu operating system restarts and opens the desktop screen, open the Linux terminal - we will be mainly using terminal to configure the server

 ```
 Ctrl + Alt + T